 Part II, consisting of chapters 5-7, is titled “The History of Deduction”.
 Chapter 5 looks at the development of deductive reasoning in ancient Greek mathematics and dialectics, and in the public debates of ancient Athens.
 Chapter 6 examines Aristotle’s syllogistic logic as the first recorded systematic exposition of deductive reasoning, and examines comparable work in Asian traditions.
 Chapter 7 focuses on the influence of deductive reasoning in the medieval schools of Europe, especially the work on Aristotelian syllogistic logic.
 Here Dutilh Novaes advances the claim that the dialogical roots of deduction, evident at least through the stylized debates of medieval European philosophy, were gradually “forgotten”, just as the mathematician “internalizes” the skeptic in the process of constructing a proof for some claim.

 Part III, “Deduction and Cognition”, closes out the book with four chapters and a conclusion.
 Here Dutilh Novaes exhibits an interdisciplinary interest that marks her program as timely and of broad significance.
 Drawing on work in cognitive science, social psychology, and developmental and comparative psychology, she argues that her account of the origins of deductive reasoning in dialogical interactions is supported by an examination of the development of deductive reasoning in phylogenetic, historical, and ontogenetic timescales.
 Chapter 8 examines empirical work on the way human beings deductively reason, both individually and in groups.
-Chapter 9 argues that the three characteristics of deductive reasoning introduced in chapter 1 can be understood as means for helping groups of people share their views and endeavor to triangulate on a more adequate perspective.
+Chapter 9 argues that the three characteristics of deductive reasoning introduced in Chapter 1 can be understood as means for helping groups of people share their views and endeavor to triangulate on a more adequate perspective.
 Chapter 10 argues that deduction should be seen as a cultural adaptation rather than a genetic one, though it perhaps developed by coopting ancestral traits that have a genetic evolutionary basis.
 Chapter 11 looks at the construction of proofs in mathematics as a case study for the dialogical account.
-The concluding chapter examines the sense in which deduction is seen to be a social construction, and maintains that questions about whether deduction is justified, or a norm for cognition, have or have not been settled.
+The concluding chapter examines the sense in which deduction is seen to be a social construction, and maintains that the question of whether deduction is justified, or a norm for cognition, has not been settled one way or the other.

 This is an engaging book, and it syncretically draws on different literatures in ways that are frequently novel and invariably illuminating.
 In its focus on the dialogical foundations of deduction, the book leaves open the possibility that dialogical accounts might be given for other forms of reasoning, including inductive, analogical (which shows up in consideration of China’s logical tradition in Chapter 6), and abductive.
 Indeed, at various points Dutilh Novaes characterizes her method as a case of abduction or inference to the best explanation (see, for example, 29, 36, and 69).
 More generally, the book exemplifies a recent program in philosophy — and related areas in cognitive science, evolutionary anthropology, and comparative and develop-mental psychology — directed at examining the role the social practice of disputation plays and has played in the ontogeny and phylogeny of human cognition.
 Recent books devoted to this theme include Koreň 2021, Mercier and Sperber 2018, Rouse 2015, and Tomasello 2014 and 2019.